Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Where Sobha is the right call: a 2-bed at Sobha Reserve or a 3-bed at Sobha Hartland for the buyer who wants to live in it for the school cycle (Hartland International, North London Collegiate, Hartland Academy are all on the master plan).
 The off-plan-to-handover capital growth is more modest than Emaar's – typically 6–10% – but the build holds, the service charges don't run away, and the rental market is sticky because tenants like the finish.

-Resale liquidity is the second loss – 62 days median, versus Emaar's 45.
+Resale liquidity is a second trade-off – 62 days median, versus Emaar's 45.
 The buyer pool for Sobha is narrower because the build-quality premium is a niche thesis.
-Brokers list Sobha for longer at higher prices.
+That's fine for a 10-year hold and slower for a 3-year flip.

 - Build-quality at handover is the best in Dubai at the price point – joinery, tile, kitchen substrate.